 Prices for small, medium and large rooms cost around £650, £850 and £1,200 respectively.

-Old plaster will require a skip for disposal, which may increase the overall cost.
-Ask the plasterer if he’s including skip hire in his quote.
+Old plaster requires a skip for disposal, which may increase the overall cost.
+Ask the plasterer if they’re including skip hire in their quote.

-A typical fresh plastering job will last between two and four days.
+A typical fresh plastering job takes 2–4 days.

 3. Plaster Ceilings